utopia-foss/dantro/doc/plotting/creators/ext.rst

 Specializing the helper
 ^^^^^^^^^^^^^^^^^^^^^^^
-The dantro :py:class:`~dantro.plot_creators._plot_helper.PlotHelper` already provides a default set of helpers that provide access to most of the matplotlib interface.
+The dantro :py:class:`~dantro.plot.creators._plot_helper.PlotHelper` already provides a default set of helpers that provide access to most of the matplotlib interface.
 If you need any additional customized helpers, you can easily add new methods to a specialization of the helper:

 .. code-block:: python

-  import dantro.plot_creators
+  import dantro.plot.creators

   class MyPlotHelper(dtr.plot_creators.PlotHelper):
       """A specialization of the dantro ``PlotHelper`` which can be used to add